- Nov 15, 2007

 Persona 5U is internally delayed, the 5chan leak was correct.
 Arc System Works has been putting most of their work towards the Granblue Fighting Game and Blazblue.
 However, it's still coming.
 It doesn't look to be a 2019 game, though.— Sabi (@New_WabiSabi) March 4, 2019

-This boosts the credibility of the leak, though now that it did get something wrong, it may be hard give it a lot of weight.
-Though it still got some things right.
+This boosts the credibility of the leak, though now it did get something wrong, now that we've seen joker's full moveset.

 As for what the leak says on Erdrick being a dlc fighter, there's not too much we can say about it yet either, but it's interesting that it lists two other characters as alternate costumes, Anlucia and Luminary.